 The Market offers something for everyone with food, traditional crafts, jewellery and face painting.
 The Beechworth Arts Council is running an “Elements of Indigo” Tartan design and weaving contest where contestants will provide designs and woven materials for display at the Old Town Hall.
 Finalists will feature in a Fashion Parade and announcement of an ultimate winner at 11.00am on Saturday.
 Entry by donation or via Saturday tickets.

 Allied to this is an 'Indigo Schools Design Competition' where students will provide clothing designs on figures that will be displayed in participating commercial premises in the lead up to the festival.
 For information see www.beechworthartscouncil.org.au.

 The Balmoral Dancers will again hold their Highland Dance competition in the Town Hall Gardens from 10.30am.
 Come and watch the young performers strive to win this state wide points competition.

 The Heritage Precinct Tours and admission to the Burke Museum and Old Gaol will operate all day long with tickets available at those locations.

 Old Beechworth Goal Tattoo

-A spectacular 90 minutes of majesty, music and dance in the traditions of the Royal Edinburgh Military Tattoo presented in the exercise yard of the Old Beechworth Gaol and featuring 200 performers celebrating the legends, the traditions and the heroes of the north-east.
+A spectacular 2 hours of majesty, music and dance in the traditions of the Royal Edinburgh Military Tattoo presented in the exercise yard of the Old Beechworth Gaol and featuring 200 performers remembering World War One and celebrating Armistice day on the 11th November 1918.